supervisely-ecosystem/ilastik-demo/README.md

 [ilastik](https://www.ilastik.org/) - the interactive learning and segmentation toolkit.
 (**ilastik** version used for app - **ilastik-1.4.0b14-Linux**)

-App use ilastik machine learning algorithms to easily segment and classify your cells or other experimental data.
+App uses ilastik machine learning algorithms to easily segment and classify your cells or other experimental data.
 Most operations are interactive, even on large datasets: you just draw the labels and immediately see the result.
-No machine learning expertise required.
+No machine learning expertise is required.

 ## How To Run
 **Step 1**: Add app to your team from [Ecosystem](https://ecosystem.supervise.ly/apps/ilastik-pixel-classification) if it is not there.